nrfconnect/sdk-nrf/include/net/nrf_cloud.rst

 Removing the link between device and user
 *****************************************
-If you want to remove the link between a device and an nRF Cloud user, you must do this from the nRF Cloud.
+If you want to remove the link between a device and an nRF Cloud user, you must do this removal from the nRF Cloud.
 It is not possible for a device to unlink itself.

 When a user disassociates a device, the library disallows any further sensor data to be sent to the cloud and generates an :c:enumerator:`NRF_CLOUD_EVT_USER_ASSOCIATION_REQUEST` event.